 At the commencement date of a lease, the Company recognizes a liability to make lease payments and an asset representing the right to use the underlying asset during the lease term.
 The lease liability is measured at the present value of lease payments over the lease term.
-As its leases typically do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at the commencement date taking into consideration necessary adjustments for collateral, depending on the facts and circumstances of the lessee and the leased asset, and term to match the lease term.
+As its leases typically do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at the commencement date taking into consideration necessary adjustments for collateral, depending on the facts and circumstances of the lesse and the lease dasset, and term to match the lease term.
 The right-of-use ("ROU") asset is measured at cost, which includes the initial measurement of the lease liability and initial direct costs incurred by the Company and excludes lease incentives.
-Lease liabilities are recorded in other current liabilities and other non-current liabilities.
+Lease liabilities are recorded in other current liabilities.
 ROU assets are recorded in other assets, net.